CUCyber/constitution/README.md

 ## Article VI
 ### Appointed Positions (Titles, Term of Office, How Selected)

-Appointed positions may be filled by none or more active members, including officers.
+Appointed positions, excepting the Lab Administrator, may be filled by none or more active members, including officers.
 An active member can hold multiple appointed positions.

 Appointed positions are purely functional in nature, and do not grant the rights and privileges of officers.